What is “Flexi Work”?

 Flexible schedules, which are considered benefits, have become part of what staff look for when applying for jobs.
 Especially since COVID has struck, the search for online or work from home jobs has become a crucial factor.
 One of our founders, Krystle Clear Solutions, commented from experience in this regard as they had a student who completed an internship online and still works online due to being stuck in South Africa from when COVID first started.

-However, as wonderful as flexible work schedules are and as much as any employee wants to find a job doing this, a. for efficiency and being more productive, and b. for more freedom, due to the need for finances to survive and live, staff will choose to look at more determining factors.
+However, as wonderful as flexible work schedules are and as much as any staff wants to find a job doing this, a. for efficiency and being more productive, and b. for more freedom, due to the need for finances to survive and live, staff will choose to look at more determining factors.
 These determining factors include a higher salary and / or wage, rather than the benefit of having a flexiwork schedule, when applying for a job.

 One can see that both the staff and the employer will benefit from flexi work, as the staff will work harder due to overall positive morale, and employers will benefit from this as it is linked to increased productivity.